Manage Cookie Settings

 A maximum portfolio of 3 properties in total in mortgage to the Society or any other lender will be allowable to an individual or connected counterparty.
 The maximum amount that may be lent to any individual or connected counterparty is £500k in aggregate.

-The EPC rating for the property must have a minimum of grade E.
+The EPC rating for the property must have a minimum of grade D (with the exception of Holiday Lets).

 Many landlords who are looking to buy a property to rent to a family member will know it’s not easy, however at The Melton we offer a Family Buy to Let mortgage allowing just that.
 This mortgage is also available to customers who are intending on letting the property out to non-related tenants in the short term but moving in themselves at a later date.